dronekeys/crates/README.md

 	git submodule init
 	git submodule update

-Install syste dependencies, ROS, gazebo and gpstk libraries using the bash scripts supplied in the the thirdparty directory.
+Install system dependencies, ROS, gazebo and gpstk libraries using the bash scripts supplied in the the thirdparty directory.
+You'll probably want to look at each of these scripts to see what they are doing, as they call sudo.

 	cd  ~/workspace/crates/thirdparty
 	./install_sysdeps.sh